Fady Joudah

 Anaxagorou acquired UK and Irish rights to Boiled Owls from Suresh Ariaratnam at Spring Sultan.

-The Press has acquired rights to Juana Adcock’s debut collection, I Sugar The Bones, forthcoming October 2024.
+The Press has acquired rights to Juana Adcock’s fourth collection, I Sugar The Bones, forthcoming October 2024.
 UK and Irish rights acquired by Anaxagorou directly from the author.

 Anaxagorou’s 2024 list is completed by a new title, Bark, Archive, Splinter, by award-winning poet Jay Gao, and debuts by Rebecca McCutcheon and Rojbîn Arjen Yigit.